-Paper-I MC-4.3.1 Entrep0reneurship Development-II
+Paper - I MC - 4.3.1 Entrepreneurship Development-II

-Note: The examiner shall set nine questions in all covering the whole syllabus.
+The examiner shall set nine questions in all covering the whole syllabus.
 Question No. 1 will be compulsory covering all the units and shall carry 8 small questions of two marks each.
 The rest of the eight questions will be set from all the four units.
 The examiner will set two questions from each unit out of which the candidate shall attempt four questions selecting one question from each unit.
 All questions shall carry 16 marks each.

-- Unit-1 Entrepreneurial Behaviour, Innovations and Entrepreneurs.
-Behavioural and Psycho Theories, social responsibility and Entrepreneurial Problems.
-Location Problems before Entrepreneurs. - Unit-2 Entrepreneurial Development: Meaning, Need, Programmes, Cycle and Objective.
-Rural area and ED, Structuring the EDPs; Inputs for and methods of Training, entrepreneurship Development programmes in India: An Evaluation. - Unit-3 Entrepreneurial Training: Why?
-Specialized; Institutions and Entepreneurial Training; Designing an ETP; Objectives and courses of ETPs; Inputs for and methods of Training.
-Entrepreneurship Development Programmes in India: An Evaluation. - Unit-4 E-Commerce and Entrepreneurs, Exports and entrepreneurs.
-Balanced Regional Development and Entrepreneurs, relevant Acts for Entrepreneurs (An overview only); Foreign Exchange and Entrepreneurs.
-Micro and small enterprises; Recent Intitiatives taken by the government to revitalize the Entrepreneurship.
+Unit-1 Entrepreneurial Behavior, Innovations and Entrepreneurs, Behavioral and Psycho Theories, social responsibility and Entrepreneurial Problems.
+Location Problems before Entrepreneurs.

+Unit-2 Entrepreneurial Development: Meaning, Need, Programmes, Cycle and Objective.
+Rural Area and ED, Structuring the EDPs; Inputs for and methods of Training, entrepreneurship Development Programmes in India: An Evaluation.

+Unit-3 Entrepreneurial Training: Why?
+Specialized; Institutions for Entrepreneurial Training; Designing an ETP; Objectives and courses of ETPs; Inputs for and methods of Training.
+Entrepreneurship Development Programmes in India: An Evaluation.

+Unit-4 E-Commerce and Entrepreneurs, Exports and entrepreneurs, Balanced Regional Development and Entrepreneurs, relevant Acts for Entrepreneurs (An overview only); Foreign Exchange and Entrepreneurs.
+Micro and small enterprises; Recent Initiatives taken by the government to revitalize the Entrepreneurship.

-- Tandon, B.C.: Environment and Entrepreneur, Chugh Publication, Allahabad. - 2.
+- 1. Tandon.
+B.C.
+Environment and Entrepreneur, Chugh Publication, Allahabad. - 2.
 Siner A David: Entrepreneurial Megahuks: John Wiley and Sons, New York. - 3.
-Srivastava S.B.: A practical Guide to industrial Entrepreneurial, Sultan Chand and Sons, New Delhi. - 4.
-Parsana Chandra: project preparation n, Appraisal, Implementation: Tata Mc Graw Hill, New Delhi. - 5.
+Srivastava S.B. : A practical Guide to Industrial Entrepreneurial, Sultan Chand and sons, New Delhi. - 4.
+Parsana Chandra: Project preparation n, Appraisal, Implementation; Tata Mc Graw Hill, New Delhi. - 5.
 Pandey, I.M.
-Venture Capital-The Indian Experience, Prentice Hall of India. - 6.
-Halt : Entreprenerurship-New Venture Creation; Prentica Hall of India.
+Venture Capital The Indian Experience, Prentice Hall of India. - 6.
+Halt: Entreprenerurship New Venture Creation; Prentica Hall of India

-Paper-II MC-4.3.2 Production Management-II
+Paper - II MC - 4.3.2 Production Management-II

-Note: The examiner shall set nine questions in all covering the whole syllabus.
+The examiner shall set nine questions in all covering the whole syllabus.
 Question No. 1 will be compulsory covering all the units and shall carry 8 small questions of two marks each.
 The rest of the eight questions will be set from all the four units.
 The examiner will set two questions from each unit out of which the candidate shall attempt four questions selecting one question from each unit.
 All questions shall carry 16 marks each.

-- Unit-1 Planning for Component Manufacture; work order documents and their use, - Unit-2 Store organisation and control, Machine loading and program. - Unit-3 Data processing, operation research. - Unit-4 Network Analysis, Manufacturing system.
+Unit 1 Planning for Component Manufacture; work order documents and their use,

+Unit 2 Store organisation and control, Machine loading and program.

+Unit 3 Data processing, operation research,

+Unit-4 Network Analysis, Manufacturing system

-Suggested Reading:
+Suggested Reading

-- 1. Chaturvedi, M: New Product Development, wheeler Publications.
-New Delhi. - 2.
-Majumdar, ramanuj : Product Management in India, prentice Hall, New Delhi. - 3.
-Moise, S: Successful Product Management, McGraw Hill, Boston. - 4.
-Quelch, J.A: Cases in Product Management, Irwin, London. - 5.
+Chaturvedi, M: New Product Development, Wheeler Publications, New Delhi.

+Majumdar, ramanuj: Product Management in India, Prentice Hall, New Delhi.

+Moise, S: Successful Product Management, Kogan page, New York.

+Moore, W.I: Product Planning Management, McGraw Hill, Boston.

+Quelch, J.A: Cases in Product Management, Irwin, London.

 Urban, Glen L., John R. Haqnser and Nikilesh Dholakia: Essentials of New Product Management, Prentice Hall, Englewood Cliff, New York.

-Paper-III MC-4.3.3 Project Planning and Control-II
+Paper - III MC - 4.3.3 Project Planning and Control-II

-Note: The examiner shall set nine questions in all covering the whole syllabus.
+The examiner shall set nine questions in all covering the whole syllabus.
 Question No. 1 will be compulsory covering all the units and shall carry 8 small questions of two marks each.
 The rest of the eight questions will be set from all the four units.
 The examiner will set two questions from each unit out of which the candidate shall attempt four questions selecting one question from each unit.
 All questions shall carry 16 marks each.